Biases in Machine Learning Models: Understanding and Overcoming Them

 1. Exclusion Bias

 Definition: Exclusion bias arises when specific groups or data points are systematically left out during the data collection or processing phases.
 This results in models that fail to adequately represent these missing segments.
+Missing or unrepresentative input data, training set, or training dataset can lead to exclusion bias, as the model is trained on incomplete or skewed information.
+The completeness and diversity of the given data are crucial for building robust models.

 Real-Life Example: A prominent AI system implemented by the UK government to identify welfare fraud showcased significant bias against various demographics, including age, disability, marital status, and nationality.
 Internal analyses revealed stark disparities, demonstrating that the system severely neglected to utilize diverse demographic data in its development.
+Exclusion bias in this context resulted in models that were poor at classifying data due to gaps in the data set and insufficient training examples.

 Impact: Such omissions can lead to models that lack generalizability, resulting in unfair treatment of underrepresented groups.
 It is imperative to recognize and address exclusion bias to ensure equitable outcomes for all.